manifoldco/pytill/README.rst

-Python package for using Till Mobile
+Python package for using Till Mobile brought to you by manifold.co

 * Free software: BSD license